Quick Summary of The Ultimate Guide To Mold In The Seattle Area

 Mold is a fungus.
 (Some people mistakenly believe it’s a plant, which is not true.)
 Actually, the word mold isn’t a scientific term.
 Nor does it describe one specific organism.
 The word refers to many different kinds of fungi that thrive in moist conditions and don’t like sunlight.

-There over a hundred thousand kinds of mold, some being more common than others.
+There are over a hundred thousand kinds of mold, some being more common than others.
 Molds are important in nature because they help break down dead tress, plants, and leaves.
 They reproduce in moist environments by way of tiny airborne spores.

 They are categorized into subsets which makes them easier to identify and study.
 Molds are broken down into two subsets: